It took me 27 years to finally understand THAT scene in The Shining

 I had always known the movie was based on a book by Stephen King.
 My mother was a constant reader.
 I remember that much.
 I also knew that the film was different from the book.
 Oddly enough, and this may say a lot about the dimwit I was back then, it never occurred to me to read the book.
 Not once.
 But more on that later.

 I say all this because there’s this scene at the end of The Shining.
 That bizarre scene where Wendy is running through the Overlook and is beset by all these hotel horrors.
 At one point, she sees a man in a dog costume giving fellatio to a tuxedoed gentleman in one of the rooms.
-They both look up at her casually like she had just interrupted them to ask for their dinner order.
+They both look up at her casually like she had just interrupted them to ask for their order.

-And then I read the book.
+But then I read the book.

-Regarding that scene.
+So regarding that scene.
 The dog man is only known as Roger; the man he was servicing is Horace Derwent.
 In the book, Jack Torrance is very concerned about who the owner of the Overlook hotel is.
 He obsesses over it.
 He even goes so far as to call Stuart Ullman, the man who hires him at the beginning of the story, from a payphone and threatens to expose him if he doesn’t give Jack the information he wants for his new book idea, an overview of the Overlook.

 The owner of the Overlook is, in fact, Horace Derwent; a mega-wealthy entrepreneur with a damning reputation.
 He owned the hotel a long time ago, but a string of horrific occurrences forced Horace Derwent to slink into the shadows and out of the public eye.